Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 Shepard has power.
 In fact, Shepard drives the plot and guides her own story.
 Though she was initially created for male gamers and then ignored, she is still not treated as if she solely exists to excite them.

 It was impossible to talk to Miranda without being forced to stare at her like a piece of meat.
-It was disrespectful to female fans -- and I say this as a woman who likes other women.
-Just because I like women doesn't mean I want to see a female character reduced to this (fancy that!).
+It was disrespectful to female fans.
+Again, I say this as a lesbian.
+Just because I'm attracted to women doesn't mean I want to see a female character reduced to this (fancy that!).

 I wonder how male gamers would react to being forced to stare at a male character's bubble butt while talking to him.
 Imagine if this had been done with Cortez!
 There would have been no end to the wailing and the gnashing of teeth from people so comfortably used to being respected as human beings.